 We know you’re a clever bunch and that you don’t need us to tell you that walls in a light south facing room are going to look lighter than those in a dark north facing room.
 But whatever you do, don’t think that painting a dark room bright white will transform it into a lovely light-filled space.
 The reality is that you’ll end up with something that’s akin to an autopsy room, and guaranteed to make you run screaming for the hills.

 Instead, try embracing what Mother Nature has given you and go for a really bold colour.
-Our Blue Movie, Spruce Things Up and All The Lights Off paints would be spot on for these kinds of room.
+Deep blue, forest green or nearly black.
 It goes without saying that lighting is absolutely key here, but we’ll come on to that in a jiffy.

 All the feels…

 Another practical reason for painting, or not painting, a room a certain colour is what the room’s going to be used for.
 If you’re trying to create a haven of tranquillity, where your newborn will gently coo themselves to sleep, then maybe think about ditching that nightmare-inducing acid yellow paint in favour of something a tad more soothing.
-Pick from our Get Plastered or Bus Stop on a Foggy Morning paints.
+Pick a soft pink or grey paint.
 Think about how you want the room to make you feel.
 Relaxed and soothed to bring on a good night’s sleep, or awake and alert to make you feel like you can conquer the world?

 Work with what you’ve got